developed for Freedom Festival Arts Trust

 RUSH Hull commissioned by Freedom Festival Arts Trust.

-RUSH is available for touring in 2018 and beyond.
+RUSH is being restaged for Lightpool in Blackpool in October 2018 and is available for touring in 2019 and beyond.

 100 exceptional and committed local participants and dancers